Salt and pepper chips

-Salt and pepper chips is a British Chinese dish consisting of chipped potatoes mixed with stir-fried onions, chilli peppers and bell peppers.
+Salt and pepper chips is a British Chinese dish consisting of chipped potatoes mixed with stir-fried onions, chili peppers and bell peppers.

 History

-The dish was invented by Chinese immigrant-owned fish and chip shops in Liverpool, and is a fusion of Chinese and British cuisine.
+The dish was invented by Chinese immigrant-owned fish-and-chip shops in Liverpool, and is a fusion of Chinese and British cuisine.
 It began to be served during the 1960s.
 It is primarily eaten in Northern England and Scotland, where it has become a fixture of Chinese takeaway restaurants.

 Description

-The dish is prepared by stir frying sliced onions, bell peppers and bird's eye chilli peppers together with Sichuan pepper and black peppercorn.
-The mixture is seasoned with salt, garlic, five-spice powder and sugar.
+The dish is prepared by stir frying sliced onions, bell peppers and bird's eye chili peppers together with Sichuan pepper and black pepper.
+The mixture is seasoned with monosodium glutamate, salt, garlic, five-spice powder and sugar.
 The chips are then tossed with the mixture and served.